CLCaron/eportfolio/index.md

     },
     [partition]
   );</code></pre>

+This enhancement was created because I believe any online store should allow a user to sort items by price.
+Much like my decision for the software engineering/design enhancement, I felt that this was a great exercise because it is similar to a real-world scenario enhancement.
+More importantly, I feel that this enhancement demonstrates my understanding of data structures and algorithms quite well.
+I needed to understand how arrays work, how to use the data in the array, recursion, and the logic itself for sorting.
+There is a lot going on in my quicksort method, as can be seen above.

 # Enhancement Three
 MongoDB was implemented and create/update and read operations were implemented!
 This enhancement ties in a bit with enhancement one, as enhancement one needed these database operations to be fully functional.